Coffee Tasting Class & Roastery Tour at City Boy Coffee

-From the Statue of Liberty to Rockefeller Center’s Statue of Atlas, New York City is filled with sculptures to honor significant people, ideas and moments in history, some in surprising places.
-While these statues have fixed, often iconic locations, there is one lesser-known statue that moves once a year: a life-sized bronze figure of Fred Lebow, who founded the New York City Marathon in 1970.
-This year, it will make its annual “pilgrimage” on November 3rd.
+From the Statue of Liberty to Rockefeller Center’s Statue of Atlas, New York City is filled with sculptures to honor significant people, ideas, and moments in history, some in surprising places.
+While these statues have fixed, often iconic locations, there is one lesser-known statue that moves once a year: a life-sized bronze figure of Fred Lebow, founder of the New York City Marathon in 1970.
+This year, the statue is already in place for the race!

-The statue, named Forever at the Finish Line, currently stands at 90th street and the East Drive at Central Park.
-On the first Sunday of November, however, park workers lift the 600-pound sculpture from its sturdy base into a truck, carefully driving it to a location near the Marathon’s finish line.
+The statue, named Forever at the Finish Line, typically stands at 90th Street and East Drive in Central Park.
+On the first Sunday of November, however, park workers lift the 600-pound sculpture from its sturdy base and put it into a truck, carefully driving it to a location near the Marathon’s finish line.

 Thus, as exhausted runners pass the 26.2-mile mark, the figure of Fred Lebow in his legendary running suit and hat, glancing at his watch, greets them.
 Even before the Marathon’s start, some runners rub the statue for good luck or leave flowers around it.